How to Start a Transport and Logistics Business: Marketing Guide

-And this makes sense.
-After all, the goods we use every day — from clothing to machine parts — need to be shipped to us before we can use them.
-But, what goes into starting a transport and logistics business?
+It makes sense, of course: the goods we use every day — from clothing to machine parts — need to be shipped to us before we can use them.
+But, how do you actually start a transport and logistics business?

 1. Find your niche